Global Alliance speeds up international trade – unlocking investment and growth benefits

 “Getting engaged in the trade facilitation discussion is very important for business.
 In many cases business has the solutions that government needs, business knows what will work and also has the technical capacity to help deliver change.”

-The Alliance is funded by the governments of the United States, Canada, the United Kingdom, Australia, Germany and Denmark with businesses contributing resources and expertise in-kind.
+The Alliance is funded by the governments of the United States, Canada, Australia, Germany and Denmark with businesses contributing resources and expertise in-kind.
 It creates an environment where businesses can trade more easily, with predictable procedures, streamlined regulations and modern automation.
-This leads to increased trade and investment, which unlocks inclusive economic growth and poverty reduction.
+This can lead to increased trade and investment, which unlocks inclusive economic growth and poverty reduction.

-To date, the Alliance has contributed to the implementation of one of the greatest global trade agreements in two decades, new understanding of trade facilitation needs across the world and ongoing border management reform activities in over a dozen developing country trade hubs.
+To date, the Alliance has contributed to the implementation of one of the greatest global trade agreements in two decades, new understanding of trade facilitation needs across the world and ongoing border management reform activities in over a dozen developing countries.

-Initial concrete outcomes include a reduction in unnecessary inspections, faster processing times and legal and administrative improvements in international trade.
+Initial concrete outcomes include a reduction in unnecessary inspections, faster processing times and legal and administrative reforms in international trade.